Conduct disorders - children and teenagers

 Conduct Disorder is one of a group of behavioural disorders known collectively as disruptive behaviour disorders, which include oppositional defiant disorder (ODD) and attention deficit hyperactivity disorder (ADHD).
 Early intervention and treatment is important, since children with untreated CD are at increased risk of developing a range of problems during their adult years including substance use, personality disorders and mental illnesses.

 All children get into trouble, get cross and won't do as they are told some of the time, especially children who are under 5 years old.
 However if this is happening so often that the child is said to have a 'Conduct disorder' it is quite a serious thing.

-For more information about conduct disorder and oppositional defiant disorder have a look at these topics on the Better Health Channel
+For more information about conduct disorder and oppositional defiant disorder, have a look at the information on the Better Health Channel.

 For more information about ADHD have a look at this topic on this website